Eileithyia: Cult

 As the primary goddess of childbirth along with Artemis, Eileithyia had numerous shrines in many locations in Greece dating from Neolithic to Roman times, indicating that she was extremely important to pregnant women and their families.
 People would pray for and leave offerings for aid in fertility, safe childbirth, or give appreciation for a successful birth.
 Archaeological evidence of terracotta votive figurines depict children found at shrines, and holy sites dedicated to Eileithyia suggest that she was a kourotrophic divinity, whom parents would have prayed to for protection and care of their children.
 Midwives had an essential role in ancient Greek society, with women of all classes participating in the profession - many being slaves with only empirical training or some theoretical training in obstetrics and gynecology.
 More highly educated midwives, typically from higher classes, were referred to as iatrenes or doctors of women's diseases and would be respected as physicians.

 She was invoked by women in labour, to ease the pain of labour, and to further the birth.
 Callimachus recorded the hymn:

-She was strongly connected with the goddesses Artemis and Hekate, the latter of whom she shared strong chthonic elements to her cult.
+She was strongly connected with the goddesses Artemis and Hekate, sharing with the latter strong chthonic elements in her cult.